nh-mike/gravity-sync-docker/README.md

 ###### Docker Socket
 `/var/run/docker.sock - READ ONLY`<br />
-This is required to allow the container to interact with the Docker process on the host, to pass along commands to your PiHole container.
+This is required to allow the container to interact with the Docker process on the host, to pass along commands to your PiHole container.<br />
 It is located at `/var/run/docker.sock` and should be mounted at `/var/run/docker.sock` and only requires read access.

 ###### Secondary PiHole Configuration Directory